hu-macsy/lama_old/scai/dmemo/doc/index.rst

 Motivation
 ----------

-DMemo stands for **Distributed Memory** and is a library that provides distribuion and communication routines.
+DMemo stands for **Distributed Memory** and is a library that provides distribution and communication. routines.

 DMemo Classes